An upside-down world

 Written by Niall McNeil and Marcus Youssef with Original Music Composed by Veda Hille.
 Directed by James Long.

-Commissioned by Luminato, Co-produced by the National Arts Centre (with the NAC Collaborations Program), with the major support of Stratford Festival and Bard On the Beach Shakespeare Festival.
+Commissioned by Luminato, Co-produced by the National Arts Centre, with the major support of Stratford Festival and Bard On the Beach Shakespeare Festival.
 Community Partner: Down Syndrome Research Foundation of BC.

 Neworld Theatre Society acknowledges the support of the Performing Arts Residency program at Banff Centre for Arts and Creativity.
 The Playwrights acknowledge the assistance of the 2016 Banff Playwrights Colony – a partnership between The Banff Centre and the Canada Council for the Arts.
 We are grateful for the support of the Shadbolt Centre for the Arts, who provided a Production Residency.

 Neworld Theatre acknowledges the generous support of the Canada Council for the Arts, the BC Arts Council, the Province of British Columbia, the Vancouver Foundation, the Hamber Foundation, the Koerner Foundation, Vancity, Inclusion BC, and our many individual and private donors.

 Luminato, Toronto ON, June 15-18 2017